'Early Eid gift': Premature baby boy discharged from hospital after battling health complications

-A Pakistani couple residing in Dubai received an early Eid Al Adha gift as their premature baby boy was recently discharged from the hospital after being treated for severe health complications.
+A Pakistani couple residing in Dubai received an early Eid Al Adha gift when their premature baby boy was recently discharged from the hospital after being treated for severe health complications.

-The baby was born at just 29 weeks and was weighing only 1 kilogram upon his arrival.
+The baby was born at just 29 weeks and weighed only 1 kilogram upon his arrival.
 He underwent severe health complications for 43 days and was treated successfully.

 Aysha (name changed), gave birth to a premature child in mid-April, nearly 10 weeks before her due date.
 Suffering from severe pain, she was admitted to Zulekha Hospital, and the baby was delivered.